KenKundert/svg_schematic/doc/index.rst

 This package allows you to create simple SVG schematics and block diagrams without a mouse.
-Rather, you build the schematic using Python to instantiate and place the symbols and wires.
+Instead, you build the schematic using Python to instantiate and place the symbols and wires.

 Simple Example
 --------------

 Here is a simple example that demonstrates the package.
-Here is the code to generate a simple RLC circuit:
+It generates the schematic of a shunt RLC circuit:

 .. code-block:: python